knorby/facterpy/README.md

 # New (recommended)
 f = facter.Facter()  # Automatically uses JSON with text fallback

+# For legacy fact compatibility (if needed)
+f = facter.Facter(legacy_facts=True)  # Includes pre-4.x style facts
 ```

 Project State
 -------------

-I've done very little to maintain this library since initally writing it (sorry!), but it is very simple and has some apparent usage.
-It is modernized in v0.2.0+, and I will look to make a v1.0.0 release at some point soon.
-I haven't used Puppet in quite some time, so I'm not an active user of this library.
+I wrote this library in 2013 and did very little maintenance since then, despite some apparent usage.
+The library is simple and focused, which has helped it remain functional.
+This 1.0.0 modernization brings it up to current standards while preserving the original API.
+I haven't used Puppet in quite some time, so I'm not an active user of this library, but the comprehensive test suite should help ensure reliability.